 You also should provide this in customer-facing form.
 The PowerPoint micro-build allows your field people to potentially deliver the whiteboard in a web conference call in a simulated fashion.
 Also, a professional, animated video of your whiteboard can be used by the field as a follow-up tool to document their presentation and give prospects something to share inside their organization.

 Here’s where the rubber hits the road.
 Salespeople need to understand both the art and science of whiteboarding.
 This means sufficient training on the use of a pen and a writing surface and getting comfortable with the conversation vs. presentation approach this requires.
 It also means understanding the principles behind why the story needs to be told the way it’s been developed, including the brain science and storytelling models at work in the content, and the objective for each whiteboard.

 Practice, practice, practice.
 I say it three times not to be trite, but because this is the part where many whiteboards fall apart.
 Salespeople need to practice delivering the whiteboard until they can deliver it naturally while demonstrating complete command of the content.
 It’s not just about eliminating errors.
 It’s about building confidence, taking ownership and making it their story.
 Ideally, you will develop coaches who are capable of providing appropriate feedback and even certifying client-facing folks on their delivery.

 Whiteboards Have Documented Impact

-In soon-to-be-release research from Aberdeen, they were able to show improved performance in companies who have started to replace traditional presentation decks with whiteboards.
+Aberdeen research has documented improved performance in companies who have started to replace traditional presentation decks with whiteboards.
 There’s a correlation between increased whiteboard use and improvements in productivity of new reps (or new products), first-year reps hitting quota, deal cycles, lead conversion and more.
-Stay tuned for future blogs with more specifics on these results.